 Radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
-The radiation is usually in the form of focused x-ray beams, also known as photons.
+The radiation is usually in the form of focused x-ray beams.
 It can also be in other forms such as electron beams, proton beams or gamma rays from radioactive sources.
-It is localised treatment, which means it generally affects only the area being treated.
+Radiation therapy is a localised treatment, which means it generally affects only the area being treated.
 Treatment is carefully planned to do as little harm as possible to the normal body tissue near the cancer.

 On this page you will find information on:

-Radiation therapy kills or damages cancer cells in the area being treated.
-Cancer cells begin to die days or weeks after treatment starts and continue to die for weeks or months after it finishes.
-Although the radiation can also damage healthy cells, these tend to be less sensitive than the cancer cells and can usually repair themselves.
+Radiation therapy aims to kill or damage cancer cells in the area being treated.
+Cancer cells begin to die days or weeks after treatment starts, and continue to die for weeks or months after it finishes.
+Although the radiation can also damage healthy cells, most of these cells tend to receive a lower dose and can usually repair themselves.
 Your should not feel any pain or heat during radiation therapy.

 Research shows that about one in two people with cancer would benefit from radiation therapy.
-It can be used for different reasons:
+It can be used in three main ways:

 - To help other treatments achieve remission or a cure.
-Radiation therapy is often used before (neoadjuvant) or after (adjuvant) treatments such as surgery to make the treatment more effective.
-It can also be used at the same time as some treatments; when it is combined with chemotherapy it is know as chemoradiotherapy.
+Radiation therapy is often used before (neoadjuvant) or after (adjuvant) other treatments to make the treatment more effective.

 - For symptom relief.
-Radiation therapy can help to relieve other symptoms by making the cancer smaller or stopping it from spreading.
+Radiation therapy can help to relieve pain and other symptoms by making the cancer smaller or stopping it from spreading.
 This is known as palliative treatment.

 - External beam radiation therapy.
 Radiation beams from a large machine called a linear accelerator are precisely aimed at the area of the body where the cancer is located.
 The process is similar to having an x-ray.

 - Internal radiation therapy – A radiation source is placed inside the body, or more rarely, injected into a vein, or swallowed.

 After treatment is finished, you will have regular check-ups.
 Your radiation oncologist will do a physical examination, and arrange tests or scans to check whether the cancer has responded to treatment.
-It may be some time after radiation therapy finishes before the full benefit of having radiation therapy for some months.
+You may not know the full benefit of having radiation therapy for some months.

-If radiation therapy is given as palliative treatment, the relief of symptoms will indicate that treatment has worked.
-This may take a few days or a few weeks.
+If radiation therapy is given as palliative treatment, the relief of symptoms is a good sign that the treatment has worked.
+This may take a few days or weeks.

-Radiation therapy is an effective treatment for many cancers, but it can also injure healthy cells at or near the treatment area.
+Radiation therapy can treat many cancers, but it can also injure healthy cells at or near the treatment area.
 This can lead to side effects.
 Some people experience many side effects, while others have very few or none.
 Many factors can affect the type and severity of side effects including; the part of the body treated; the type or radiation therapy; the dose of the radiation needed; any other treatments you might be having; and your general health.